-4.8.
-Between September 2007 and November 2007 Mr Aspden withdrew over £300,000 from Orion's client money account to fund the development of Peppercom.

-- 4.9.
-As a director holding CF1 for Orion you had a responsibility to ensure that client funds were not used for purposes other than that for which they were provided but you failed to adequately monitor the client money reconciliations that were performed by Mr Aspden. - 4.10.
-You admitted that as a director you should have been more involved in the business of both Orion and Peppercom.
-You became a director for the wrong reasons, and did not have the necessary experience and took no steps to obtain the necessary experience to fulfil that role.
+- 4.9 Between September 2007 and November 2007 Mr Aspden withdrew over £300,000 from Orion's client money account to fund the development of Peppercom. - 4.10 As a director holding CF1 and CF8 for Orion you had a responsibility to ensure that client funds were not used for purposes other than that for which they were provided.
+You failed to adequately monitor Mr Aspden. - 4.11 You admit that as a director of Orion and Peppercom you were at fault.
+You became a director for the wrong reasons and did not have the necessary experience, and took no steps to obtain the necessary experience to fulfil that role.
 Your main reason for becoming a director was that Mr Aspden believed he could not hold the relevant significant influence controlled functions himself.
-You lacked the necessary competence and capability to carry out the CF1 Director controlled function.
+You lacked the necessary competence and capability to carry out the CF1 director and CF8 apportionment and oversight controlled function.